schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 ```

 where $\Delta z$ is the grid spacing.

-The FDM has been widely used due to its simplicity and efficiency for problems with smooth solutions.
+FDM is widely used due to its simplicity and computational efficiency, especially for problems with smooth solutions.
-To achieve higher accuracy, more neighboring points can be used in higher order schemes.
+To achieve higher accuracy, higher-order schemes can incorporate additional neighboring points.

-A well-known first order FDM scheme is the forward-backward method by Rouchon et al {cite}`Rouchon1987`.
+A well-known first-order FDM scheme is the forward-backward method by Rouchon et al. {cite}`Rouchon1987`.
-It solves the EDM equations by neglecting the dispersion term in the FDM formulation and using the second-order truncation error to approximate the apparent dispersion.
+This method solves the equilibrium-dispersive model (EDM) equations by neglecting the dispersion term in the FDM formulation and using the second-order truncation error to approximate the apparent dispersion.
-Although this numerical scheme is straightforward, it can result in a large ODE system due to the relatively fine grid required for accurate approximations if dispersion is low {cite}`SchmidtTraub2020`.
+While straightforward, this approach can result in large ODE systems, as a fine grid is often required for accurate approximations when dispersion is low {cite}`SchmidtTraub2020`.

-Moreover, it can suffer from numerical dispersion and instability for problems with steep gradients or high-frequency oscillations.
-It is important to note that FDM is usually not mass conservative
+However, FDM has several limitations that can affect its accuracy and applicability.
+One key challenge is numerical dispersion, which is an artifact introduced by the discretization process.
+Numerical dispersion can distort sharp gradients or high-frequency oscillations in the solution, leading to inaccuracies.
+In some cases, methods like the forward-backward method attempt to approximate physical dispersion using this numerical artifact, but this approach may compromise accuracy in systems with steep concentration profiles and for low values of the axial dispersion coefficient.
+Additionally, FDM is not inherently mass-conservative, meaning the total mass in the system may not be preserved.
+This issue can become significant in scenarios where conservation laws play a critical role, such as in multicomponent systems or when performing long-term simulations.
+Despite these drawbacks, FDM remains widely used, as its simplicity and efficiency make it a practical choice for many applications.

 % Finite Volume
-In contrast to the FDM, which computes the solution at discrete points, finite volume schemes (FV) define a grid of cells that give a constant value for each conservative variable inside the cell.
+Unlike FDM, which computes solutions at discrete points, the finite volume method (FVM) defines a grid of cells and computes spatially averaged values within each cell.
-For instance, in the case of chromatographic models, the interstitial concentrations are spatially averaged in $j \in \{ 0, \dots, N_{z} - 1 \}$ uniform cells with grid spacing $\Delta z = L/N_z$.
+For chromatographic models, interstitial concentrations are averaged over $j \in { 0, \dots, N_z - 1 }$ uniform cells with a grid spacing $\Delta z = L / N_z$.
-This leads to a staircase function defining a local Riemann problem at each cell interface {cite}`Guiochon2006`.
+This creates a staircase function representation of the solution and defines a local Riemann problem at each cell interface {cite}Guiochon2006.
-The flux at these interfaces is approximated by a feasible numerical flux function $F$ leading to the following semi-discretized formulation (in 1D):
+The flux across these interfaces is approximated using a numerical flux function $F$, leading to the following semi-discretized formulation in 1D:

 ```{math}
 \frac{d c_j(t)}{d t} \approx \frac{1}{\Delta z} (F(c_{j-1}, c_j) - F(c_j, c_{j+1}))